kasti0/Hackintosh_Lenovo-IdeaPad-330s-15ikb/README.md

 #### Resources
  - these files are needed only for cosmetic reasons and add a GUI to the OpenCore boot picker menu: https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html#setting-up-opencore-s-gui
- - if you don´t want to use the OC GUI you need to change the following in the config.plist: Misc> Boot> PickerMode: Builtin
+ - if you want to use the OC GUI you need to change the following in the config.plist: Misc> Boot> PickerMode: External